-To place an AP on the floor plan, press the AP drawing tool button and select one of the pre-defined AP types; for example, "Generic 802.11n (2.4 GHz)" or "Generic dual band 802.11n."
+To place an AP on the floor plan, press the AP drawing tool button and select one of the pre-defined AP types; for example, "Generic 802.11ax (2.4 GHz)" or "Generic dual-band 802.11ax."
 Click on the floor plan to place an AP in a desired location.
 After that, you can change its properties by double-clicking on the AP or by selecting the Properties context menu item.
 The AP Properties dialog can be used for loading AP characteristics from one the presets, assigning a unique name to the AP, or for customizing AP characteristics.
 Virtual AP icons are marked with a small blue "V" in the icon corner so that you could distinguish between real and virtual APs.

-To customize an AP, you can use two tabs: one for Radio #1 (typically 2.4 GHz) and one for Radio #2 (typically 5 GHz).
-Some newer APs can work in "two 5 GHz radios" mode, in which case you can configure both radios to use 5 GHz.
+To customize an AP, you can use two tabs: one for Radio #1 (typically 2.4 GHz) and one for Radio #2 (typically 5 or 6 GHz).
+Both of the radios can be either configured independently and use different 802.11 standard and bands, or share the same band and/or standard.
+The only restriction is that the 2.4 GHz band can be assigned to Radio #1 only.
 These tabs allow you to turn on and off these radios independently (using the Radio enabled check box) and configure the following characteristics for each of the two radios:

 - Standard.
 Use this drop-down list to select one of the 802.11 standards.
-For Radio #1, select 802.11ax, 802.11n or one of the 2.4 GHz legacy standards (or even 802.11ac, if your AP works in "two 5 GHz radios" mode.)
-For Radio #2, select 802.11ax, 802.11ac, 802.11an, or 802.11a. - Channel width.
+For Radio #1, select any standard in any band.
+For Radio #2, select any standard in any band, except for the cases where this combination mandates the use of the 2.4 GHz band. - Channel width.
 If the selected standard allows channel bonding, then select one of the available channel widths: up to 40 MHz for 802.11n and up to 160 MHz for 802.11ac and 802.11ax. - Channel / Channel set.
 Select a single channel if the channel width is set to 20 MHz or a set of channels if the channel width is greater than 20 MHz.